lucasgsfelix/Transfermarkt-Crawler/README.md

 		Player ID, Season, Fee, Market Value, Team A, Team B, ID Team A, ID Team B

+### Managers

+	In this dataset we have managers information, the fields are:

+		Manager Name, Manager ID, Birth Date, Birth Place, Age, Nationality, Avg. term, Coaching License, Preferred Formation, Titles, History

+### Managers History

+	In this dataset we have managers history, the fields are:

+		Team, ID, Appointed, Contract, Position, Number of Matches, Points Per Match

 ## License

 	You're free to use this package, but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
 To get our address send a e-mail to lucasgsfelix@gmail.com

-## Used one of the algorithms in your paper and want to refer ?
+## Used this Crawler in your paper and want to refer ?
 ```
 @misc{lucasgsfelix,
   author = {Félix, Lucas},